-Another essential question many young businesses have - how often should you post on your blog?
+Another essential question many young businesses have is: how often should you post on your blog?

 The answer solely depends on your objectives and communication strategy.
 But most successful business blogs are updated every 2-4 times a week.
 However, in my opinion, if you’re a small company looking to increase your content marketing efforts, one time per week or two per month is enough as long as you invest in quality content.

 Generally speaking, yes, the more you post, the higher your chances are to be ranked and increase consumer engagement.
-However, posting poor quality content, articles that repeat the same keywords and information will only make things worse.
+However, posting poor-quality content and articles that repeat the same keywords and information will only make things worse.

 The third and one of the most important parts of running a business blog is to come up with fresh and exciting ideas.

 No matter how good you are at your niche, eventually, you might struggle to come up with new topics.
 I prepared a list of ways to generate topics that will ensure your SEO rankings and satisfy a curious reader.